DevTiolu/Concepts-of-DevOps/DevOps_Culture.md

 **DevOps** emphasizes automation to speed up software delivery, with **Infrastructure as Code (IaC)** managing computing resources through code files.
 This enables teams to automate tasks like code testing, deployment, and infrastructure provisioning using tools like **Docker**, **Kubernetes**, and **Ansible**. **DevOps** also promotes "Shift-Left" testing and security integration early in development to catch issues sooner, and "Shift-Right" monitoring in production to quickly respond to issues and improve customer satisfaction.

+**DevOps** continues to improve the speed, quality, and efficiency of software delivery through collaboration, automation, and continuous improvement.
+It has revolutionized the IT industry, ushering in a new era of innovation and agility.

 ## **DevOps Culture in an Organization**

 **DevOps culture** in an organization is vital for successful implementation, emphasizing collaboration, communication, shared responsibility, automation, and continuous improvement.
 Here's what it entails: